Cray-HPE/docs-csm/operations/node_management/Access_and_Update_the_Settings_for_Replacement_NCNs.md

     16                   true    false      false      NO ACCESS
     ```

-1. Verify the time is set correctly in the BIOS
+1. Verify that the time is set correctly in the BIOS

-    Please refer to the [Ensure Time Is Accurate Before Deploying NCNs](../../install/deploy_non-compute_nodes.md#ensure-time-is-accurate-before-deploying-ncns) procedure.